nodemcu/nodemcu-firmware/lua_examples/luaOTA/README.md

 -  `ssid` and `spwd`.
 The SSID of the Wifi service to connect to, together with its password.
 -  `server` and `port`.
 The name or IP address and port of the provisioning server.
+-  `app`.
+The filename of the module which will be `required` after provisioning is complete.
+Defaults to LuaOTA/default.
+-  `entry`.
+The method that will be called on the module indicated by `app`.
+Defaults to `init`
 -  `secret`.
 A site-specific secret shared with the provisioning server for MD5-based signing of the protocol messages.
 -  `leave`.
 If true the STA service is left connected otherwise the wifi is shutdown